 Light Method: Your project will need 3 inches of ¼” minus rock only.

 ¼” minus is basically a coarse crusher dust that becomes cement-like after compaction.
 The key is to find a minus gravel in the smallest size possible that can be used as a walking surface.
 Our ¼” minus Trail Mix gravel is an excellent option.
 Decomposed granite is a good substitute.
 In a pinch, you could use a slightly larger minus rock product, but you run the risk of having larger pieces of rock getting kicked around and impeding accessibility.

 5/8” minus in Washington State is also known as Crushed Surfacing Top Course and is a DOT-spec product typically used to build roads.
-If this size is not available in your area, driveway gravel ranging between ½” and ¾” minus will do.
+If this size is not available in your area, driveway gravel ranging between ½” minus and ¾” minus will do.
 You might find similar products under other names, depending on the region of the U.S. you live in: Item #4, Crusher Run, Quarry Process (QP), Dense Graded Aggregate (DGA), and Shoulder Stone.

 To determine how many cubic yards of gravel you need to order, check out our handy guide.
 When ordering materials, it’s a good idea to order extra gravel.
 In construction, most contractors factor in 10%–20% more materials as a contingency.

 Guideline #4: Add Gravel to the Excavated Site

 Standard Method: Evenly distribute 4 inches of 5/8” minus throughout the excavated area.
 Then place 2 inches of ¼” minus on top of the 5/8″ minus layer.

-Light Method: Place 3 inches of ¼” minus throughout the excavated area.
+Light Method: Evenly distribute 3 inches of ¼” minus throughout the excavated area.

 Guideline #5: Slope the Surface of the Gravel Area

-For both methods: Place slightly more material in the middle of your project area, then place less and less material as you reach the edge of the excavated area.
+For both methods: Place slightly more material in the middle of your project area, then gradually decrease the height of the surface toward the edges of the excavated area.
 You want to slope the surface of the gravel just enough that water will drain off the sides of the gravel area.
 Otherwise water may pool on the surface because the compacted gravel will function similarly to paving.

 Check out the Research Notes section for more information about ADA slope requirements.